 Every day people in our community face personal and social crises that affect their ability to earn a steady paycheck, pay for the basics and save for the future.
-From evictions and hunger to addiction, unemployment and unexpected medical bills, these issues can turn into big problems quickly.
+From evictions and hunger to addiction, unemployment and unexpected medical bills, these issues can turn into a crisis quickly.

 Why We Fight

 We fight because one missed paycheck, one unexpected medical bill, one unforeseen event can mean financial crisis for many local individuals and families.
 In Kankakee and Iroquois counties, one in three households live paycheck to paycheck.

 Being able to pay all your bills, have enough money for groceries every week, save for the future might seem like small things.
 But for an individual or family in financial crisis, each step is one towards financial empowerment.

 Additionally, the whole community benefits when more working individuals and families are financially stable.
 People who are financially stable are more likely to have access to quality health care, provide a good education for their children, and contribute to their local economies.

 Based on 2018 data, the economic benefit to Illinois of financial stability for all households would be approximately $119.5 billion, meaning the state GDP would grow by 14%.